nhtnhanbn/nhtnhanbn.github.io/about.md

 Pleased to meet you!
 My name is Nhan and I am a resident of Melbourne.
-Also a year 12 student in 2022.
+Also a first-year university student in 2023.

 The intention of this website is to be a repository of some documents and articles of interest to me and maybe to you.
-In addition, there are a few tools I have coded.
+In addition, there are a few small tools I have coded.

 I sometimes post on my Instagram account [@nhan.an.victorian](https://instagram.com/nhan.an.victorian), usually about education and youth issues.
 I will also notify of updates to this website (new or updated posts) through Instagram.